s3lvatico/hamon/README.md

 ### Loose coupling
 The `Analyzer` (and, in turn, its controlled tasks) and the `CommonLogParser` classes  are directly injected with the (single) data access object.
-A better approach would be to inject an interface to a generic data repository, so that the classes which communicate to the data storage facilities are not aware of the nature of the data source they are actually using (it could be, for instance, a queue, a memory storage, a remote service...).
+A better approach would be to inject an interface to a generic data repository, so that the classes that communicate to the data storage facilities are not aware of the nature of the data source they are actually using (it could be, for instance, a queue, a memory storage, a remote service...).